Doubtful Sound, Fiordland

 About Doubtful Sound

-Like Milford Sound, Doubtful Sound is actually a fiord; formed by glacier activity (a sound is a large sea or ocean inlet larger than a bay, deeper than a bight and wider than a fiord).
+Like Milford Sound, Doubtful Sound is actually a fiord; formed by glacial activity (a sound is a river river valley that has been flooded by the sea, whilst a fiord is a glacial valley).
 Sometimes called ‘the Sound of Silence’, there is a notable serenity within Doubtful Sound that contrasts with the busier Milford Sound.
-The fiord is rich in flora and fauna, with New Zealand Fur Seals and Fiordland Crested Penguins regularly seen on many of the small islets at the entrance of the fiord.
+The fiord is rich in flora and fauna, with New Zealand fur seals and Fiordland crested penguins regularly seen on many of the small islets at the entrance of the fiord.
 At 421 metres deep, Doubtful Sound is the deepest of all the fiords.
 It’s long and winding with three distinct ‘arms’ and several outstanding waterfalls in the area from Deep Cove to the open ocean, a distance of around 40.4 kilometres.

 How to get there